pyenv-win/pyenv-win/README.md

   **Answer:** You can ignore it.
 It's calling `pyenv rehash` command before creating the bat file in few devices.

 - **Question:** System is stuck while uninstalling the python version, what to do?
-  **Answer:** It's based on the system policies, you can manually uninstall by going to the path `%USERPROFILE%/.pyenv/pyenv-win/install_cache/`.
+  **Answer:** It's based on the system policies in few computers, recommend to uninstall in these computers by going to the path `%USERPROFILE%/.pyenv/pyenv-win/install_cache/`.
 I believe you know manual uninstallation.
 Please remove the `site-package` and `scripts` while uninstalling (mandatory).
 Double check the python version folder doesn't exist in the path `%USERPROFILE%/.pyenv/pyenv-win/versions/` if exist please do remove it (mandatory).

 - **Question:** I installed pyenv-win using pip how to uninstall it?
   **Answer:** Follow How to get updates in pip [link](#how-to-get-updates) and then `pip uninstall pyenv-win`